samkelleher/isomorphic-react-blackjack/README.md

 # Blackjack
-> An isomporphic demo application for playing Blackjack using ReactJS, Node, and Fluxible.
+> An isomorphic demo application for playing Blackjack using ReactJS, Node, and Fluxible.

 ## Getting Started
-Running this web application assumed knowledge of NodeJS, and has only been tested in *Node v6*.
+Running this web application assumes knowledge of NodeJS, and has only been tested in *Node v6*.

 After running `npm install` you can run a hot-loading dev server to test and develop the application:

 ```
 $ npm run dev
 ```

+When open browse to [http://localhost:8080/](http://localhost:8080/), from there you can play the game.
+Make any CSS or Component updates to your code to observe live updating taking place.

 ## Background Story